Clarifai/old-docs/portal-guide/concept/concepts.md

 ### List concepts

-You can get a list of concepts within your app with a GET call.
-This call supports [pagination](../../api-guide/api-overview/pagination.md)
+You can get a list of concepts within your app with a `GET` call.
+This call supports [pagination](../../api-guide/api-overview/pagination.md).

 {% tabs %}
 {% tab title="gRPC Java" %}